 Giving Birth is Not a Medical Condition

-As I watched documentaries on home birthing, this was something that consistently came up and made a lot of sense to me.
-When we enter a hospital it is usually because we are sick or injured.
+As I watched documentaries on home birthing, this idea was brought up consistently and made a lot of sense to me.
+When we enter a hospital, it is usually because we are sick or injured.
 Giving birth is the only time you go into the hospital healthy and have doctors for delivering a baby.

 When did this become common practice?
-Having a child is not an illness and most healthy women with a healthy pregnancy will not need any type of medical intervention to birth to their child.
-Our bodies were created to grow a human inside of us for 9 months and are well equipped to evacuate that child when the time is right.
+Having a child is not an illness, and most healthy women with a healthy pregnancy will not need any medical intervention to give birth to their child.
+Our bodies were created to grow a human inside us for 9 months and are well equipped to evacuate that child when the time is right.

-Prior to hospitals, women gave birth wherever and whenever and it should still be that way today.
-If pregnancy is high risk and there are issues with giving birth then yes, a hospital is the safest place for mom and baby.
-However, that is a small population of women and hospital births should be left for those instances.
+Before hospitals, women gave birth wherever and whenever, and it should still be that way today.
+If pregnancy is high risk and there are issues with giving birth, then yes, a hospital is the safest place for mom and baby.
+However, that is a small population of women, and hospital births should be left for those instances.

 Control Over My Birth Plan

 Personally, I didn’t want anyone rushing my labor, pushing medication like Pitocin, antibiotics as preventative, or giving my child any medications straight after birth.
-I also wanted immediate skin-to-skin contact which helps moms be exponentially more successful with breastfeeding.
-I wanted to be able to labor and birth in any position I wanted, I do not want cervical checks or an uncomfortable environment like the hospital.
+I also wanted immediate skin-to-skin contact, which helps moms be exponentially more successful with breastfeeding.
+I wanted to be able to labor and birth in any position, and I did not want cervical checks or an uncomfortable environment like the hospital.

 A Comforting Environment During Birth

-Check out Ina May Gaskin’s book Ina May’s Guide to Childbirth for more information on that.
-Her book was very eye-opening for me and regardless if you have a home birth or not, it can help you understand everything going on during labor and what you may or may not want for your birth.
+Check out Ina May Gaskin’s book Ina May’s Guide to Childbirth for more information.
+Her book was very eye-opening for me, and regardless if you have a home birth or not, it can help you understand everything going on during labor and what you may or may not want for your birth.

 Labor in Any Position